Kornél Dávid

-Dávid Kornél (in English sometimes Kornel David, born October 22, 1971) is a Hungarian former professional basketball player.
-He is yet the only Hungarian who played in the NBA.
+Kornél Dávid (born October 22, 1971) is a Hungarian former professional basketball player.
+He is so far the only Hungarian ever to play in the NBA.

 Early life

-Dávid grew up with the Budapesti Honvéd juniors squad and made his debut with Budapest Honvéd during the 1987–88 season.
-He was signed for the 1988–89 by Malév SC and played there also the 1989–90 season.
+Dávid debuted for Budapest Honvéd during the 1987–88 season.
+He was signed for 1988–89 by Malév SC and played there also the 1989–90 season.
 In the 1990–91 season, he went back to Budapesti Honvéd and played there until the 1993–94 championship.
 In 1994, Albacomp (Székesfehérvár) recruited Dávid and was his team up to the 1996–97 championship season.

 NBA career

-Dávid was signed by the Chicago Bulls on October 1, 1997, and waived on October 28.
+Dávid was signed by the Chicago Bulls on October 1, 1997 and waived on October 28.
 He then spent part of the 1997–98 season with the Rockford Lightning in the CBA but was released in December 1997.
-He later moved back to Hungary, and was signed for the remainder of the season by Albacomp Székesfehérvár, winning the 1997-98 Hungarian National Championship.
+He later moved back to Hungary and was signed for the remainder of the season by Albacomp Székesfehérvár, winning the 1997-98 Hungarian National Championship.
 He would also spend part of the next season with Albacomp Székesfehérvár.

 On 21 January 1999, Dávid was signed as a free agent by the Chicago Bulls and was waived in January 2000.
 A few days later, he signed the first of two consecutive 10-day contracts with the Cleveland Cavaliers.
 He then moved back to Hungary in February and was signed for the remainder of the season by Albacomp Székesfehérvár.
 Again Dávid would bring accolades by leading Albacomp Székesfehérvár to the 2000 Hungarian National Cup.
 Next, Dávid signed as a free agent by the Toronto Raptors in August 2000 and was then traded to the Detroit Pistons in February 2001.

 Dávid played 109 NBA games, starting 11, averaging 5.0 points and 2.8 rebounds per game.
 A retrospective short documentary about his NBA career entitled Kornél on Tour was produced in 2017.